 Baby Rules Guide

-Baby Passport Photo Rules Parents Should Know
+Infant Passport Photo Requirements Parents Should Know

-The background should be plain and bright, the face should be clearly visible, and nothing extra should appear in the frame.
+The background should be plain and bright, the infant's face should be clearly visible, and nothing extra should appear in the frame.
 Parents often struggle most with positioning and removing distractions from the scene.

 Even a technically good photo can fail if blanket edges, fingers, pacifiers, or shadows remain visible after cropping.